-Joining the Friends University Singing Quakers, Concert Choir and Jazz Vocal Ensemble will be choirs from Wichita West High School, Wichita Heights High School, Trinity Academy and Northfield School of the Liberal Arts.
+Joining the Friends University Singing Quakers, Concert Choir, and Jazz Vocal Ensemble will be choirs from Wichita Southeast High School, Wichita Northwest High School, Maize High School, and Hesston College.

-About 30 prospective high school students will take part in Friends University’s Fine Arts Showcase from 8 a.m. to 3 p.m.
-March 12 in the Riney Fine Arts Center.
+Prospective high school students will take part in Friends University’s Fine Arts Showcase from 8 a.m. to 3 p.m.
+Jan.
+28 in the Riney Fine Arts Center.
 Students and parents are welcome to attend, and they are invited to stay after lunch if interested in certain department activities such as ballet class and individual meetings with Sharon Rogers, Jazz Band rehearsal and Percussion Ensemble rehearsal.